c0d3n4m3-k1ds-n3xt-d00r/my-blog.github.io/_posts/2022-05-03-The-minion-game.md

 ```
 NANANNANANNANANNANANNANANNANANNANANNANANNANANNANANNANANNANANNANANNANANNANANNANANNANANNANANNANANNANANNANANNANANNANANNANANNANANNANANNANANNANANNANANNANANNANANNANANNANANNANANNANANNANANNANANNANANNANANNANANNANANNANANNANANNANANNANANNANANNANANNANANNANANNANANNANANNANANNANANNANANNANANNANANNANANNANANNANANNANANNANANNANANNANANNANANNANANNANANNANANNANANNANANNANANNANANNANANNANANNANANNANANNANANNANANNANANNANANNANANNANANNANANNANANNANANNANANNANAN...
 ```
-Anyway, this is one of the test case, the NA will just go on and on for like thounsands of words.
+Anyway, this is one of the test case, the NA will just go on and on for like thounsands of letters.

 So what did I do next to increase my program efficiency?